github/docs/content/codespaces/developing-in-codespaces/opening-an-existing-codespace.md

 You can reopen any of your active or stopped codespaces on {% data variables.product.prodname_dotcom_the_website %}, in a JetBrains IDE, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
 You can't reopen a codespace that has been deleted.
 For more information, see "[{% data variables.product.prodname_codespaces %} lifecycle](/codespaces/developing-in-codespaces/codespaces-lifecycle)."

+You can view all your codespaces on the "Your codespaces" page at [github.com/codespaces](https://github.com/codespaces).
+From this page, you can:

+- Open, stop, or delete your codespaces.
+- See who owns (and may be billed for) your codespaces: your personal account, or organizations you belong to.
+For more information, see "[About billing for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)."
+- Create a new codespace, either by choosing one of {% data variables.product.company_short %}'s templates or by clicking **New codespace**.
+For more information, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)" and "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)."

 ## Opening an existing codespace

 {% webui %}